Public Health Informatics

 Requirements for Successful Completion

 Student must complete required courses and elective options for a minimum of 21 units of coursework.
 All courses must be taken for letter grade and a 3.0 GPA is required for certification.
-Requirements must be completed within a 3-year period.
-Note: those students who receive ARRA/Training funding must complete all requirements for the certificate within a 12-month period as required by the funding agency.
+Requirements must be completed within a 2-year period.

 Health Policy and Management